 Concrete walls painted to look like a jungle are the only intimation of a chimpanzee’s natural habitat in Tommy’s cage.
 A television is his only company.
 “He’d rather be by himself,” Patrick Lavery told the Albany Times Union in 2013.
 “He likes being by himself.”

-CURRENT STATUS: Planning for appeal of appellate court decision to New York Court of Appeals
+CURRENT STATUS: Filed motion for permission to appeal First Department decision to New York Court of Appeals

 A timeline of Tommy’s case: